AlexandreLouisnard/compass-android/README.md

 # Android Compass
+**Author: Alexandre Louisnard alouisnard@gmail.com**
+**2017**

+## Description

+Android application.

-Compass implementation for Android providing azimuth (East of the magnetic North, counterclockwise), pitch (vertical inclination) and roll (horizontal inclination) of the device, in degrees.
+Compass implementation providing azimuth (East of the magnetic North, counterclockwise), pitch (vertical inclination) and roll (horizontal inclination) of the device, in degrees.

+Provides:
 * **Azimuth**: angle of rotation about the -z axis.
 This value represents the angle between the device's y axis and the magnetic north pole.
 Counterclockwise, from 0° to 360°.
 * **Pitch** (vertical inclination): angle of rotation about the x axis.
 This value represents the angle between a plane parallel to the device's screen and a plane parallel to the ground.
 From -180° to 180°.
 * **Roll** (horizontal inclination): angle of rotation about the y axis.
 This value represents the angle between a plane perpendicular to the device's screen and a plane perpendicular to the ground.
 From -90° to 90°.